ngs-docs/2015-oct-nonmodel/m-data-analysis.rst

 3. Choose an FDR cutoff (suggest FDR < 0.05 or lower) and delete all the rows after that (or, copy the rows into a new spreadsheet -- might be quicker).

-4. Save as a "Windows Comma Separated" file.
+4. Save as a "Tab-delimited text."
+(Note, on Mac OS X, you may need to save this as "Windows formatted text" instead.)

 This is now a file you can upload to PANTHER.

-(You can download my copy of this `here <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/subset/edgeR-panther-upload.csv>`__
+(You can download my copy of this `here <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/subset/edgeR-panther-upload.txt>`__

 To do, go to http://www.pantherdb.org/.
 In box 1, select "Choose file" and find the CSV file you want to upload to PANTHER.
 Nothing else in box